falkecarlsen/chwifi/README.md

 </p>

 # chwifi
-This tool automates network-switching for users who connect wirelessly at home and at a workplace employing a rolling-password model for their wireless networks by automatically configuring network profiles according to locally cached passwords.
+This tool automates network-switching for users who connect wirelessly a workplace employing a rolling-password model for their wireless networks by automatically configuring network profiles according to locally cached passwords.
 Device-specific bytes of MAC-address are randomised during each connection routine.
+Furthermore, connecting to any other network profile is supported.

 Through scripting CAS-login, downloading currently available passwords, caching them locally, and matching daily password with given date, automatic network-manager profile configuration is achieved for following days specified by service.
 In the case of Aalborg University; if chwifi has been invoked within the previous three days, the current daily password will be cached and available for automatic configuration, thus ensuring no manual input for consecutive five-day workweeks.